On the Linear Programming Model for Dynamic Stochastic Matching and Its Application to Pricing: Preliminaries

-Matching efficiency quantifies the proportion of cost saved when two types of agents are matched.
-A low matching efficiency indicates greater heterogeneity between the agents---for example, when their OD pairs differ significantly in ridesharing.
-By Assumption \ref{assum:cost}, $c_{(i,j)} \geq c_{(i)}$ and $c_{(i,j)} \geq c_{(j)}$, so $e_{i,j}$ is bounded above by $0.5$.
+Matching efficiency quantifies the proportion of cost saved when two types of demands are matched.
+A low matching efficiency indicates greater heterogeneity between the demands---for example, when their OD pairs differ significantly in ridesharing.
+By \Cref{assum:cost}, $c_{(i,j)} \geq c_{(i)}$ and $c_{(i,j)} \geq c_{(j)}$, so $e_{i,j}$ is bounded above by $0.5$.
 Additionally, since $c_{(i,i)} = c_{(i)}$, we have $e_{i,i} = 0.5$ for all $i \in [N]$, implying that self-matching always yields the highest efficiency.
-The lower bound of $e_{i,j}$ can be negative when $c_{(i,j)} > c_{(i)} + c_{(j)}$, meaning that matching these two types of agents would result in higher costs than serving them individually---rendering such matches impractical in any scenario.
+The lower bound of $e_{i,j}$ can be negative when $c_{(i,j)} > c_{(i)} + c_{(j)}$, meaning that matching these two types of demands would result in higher costs than serving them individually---rendering such matches impractical in any scenario.

-The dynamic stochastic matching problem can be formulated as an MDP.
-In our study, instead of directly focusing on solving the MDP, we analyze the following LP: